 About Dr. Mark M. Farthing

 Since 1982, Dr. Mark M. Farthing has provided comprehensive dental care to the community.
 In addition to preventive services, he can rebuild your smile with restorative dentistry.
 He can save damaged teeth or replace those that have been lost using the latest treatment options.
-Contact our office today to schedule your consultation.
+Contact our office today to schedule your consultation to learn more about your options to save your tooth.